wurmlab/genomicscourse/2016-SIB/practicals/reference_genome/assembly.md

 ## Preparation

 Once you're logged into the [virtual machine](../index), create a directory to work in.
 Drawing on ideas from [Noble (2009)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424 "A Quick Guide to Organizing Computational Biology Projects") and others, we recommend following a [specific convention](http://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure") for all your projects.
-For example create a main directory for this section of the course (e.g., `~/2016-05-30-reference`), and create relevant subdirectories for each step (e.g., first one might be `~/2016-05-30-reference/results/01-read_cleaning`).
+For example, create a main directory for this section of the course (e.g., `~/2016-05-30-reference`), and create relevant subdirectories for each step (e.g., first one might be `~/2016-05-30-reference/results/01-read_cleaning`).

 [We similarly recommend](http://github.com/wurmlab/templates/blob/master/project_structures.md) that you log your commands in a `WHATIDID.txt` file in each directory.